zehdari/riptide_onboarding/src/riptide_turtle/README.md

 1. **Create a new Python script (`turtle_node.py`) in your ROS 2 package.**

    Below is the skeleton of your `TurtleNode` class, including the `main()` function and the `Twist` message.
+   - The skeleton is located in `src/turtle_node.py`
+   - The topic you will need to publish to is `/turtle1/cmd_vel`

    Your task is to implement the missing functionality:

    ```python
     #!/usr/bin/env python3